**NOTE** This Troutbitten story is from early winter, 2017

 Not every day was a dawn-to-dusk affair, but the best of them was . . .

 I caught up with some long lost friends in the snow.
 We traded fishing lies and swapped opinions on streamer strategy.
-We ate smoked meats and cheeses, leftover from some family Christmas buffet tray, and we floated down a river.
+We ate smoked meats and cheeses, leftover from a family Christmas buffet and we floated down a river.
 We cast and stripped feathers, polyester craft fur and whatever the synthetic hell EP fibers are made from.
-We snagged trees and rocks, and we caught a few big fish in the miles of flowing water.
+We snagged trees and rocks, and we caught a few big trout in the miles of flowing water.
 We added to the memories of a year gone by.
 A gray winter day with little sun and a lot of wind provided the last page in a final chapter — the last casts of 2016.
 And we watched daylight race the river downstream.

 The best thing about a float is seeing miles of water as if in one frame.
 It’s like a filmstrip that you can take out and hold in your mind for a while.
 If you’ve done this long enough, then every rock around every bend carries a memory.
 The best island channels hold a group of those stories and offer them up as you float by.
 It’s a photo album.
 The river is a flowing film of your best and worst times on the water — moment by moment passing by.
 And if you’re lucky, you might create a new highlight for the reel.